-Austin Pathways, a non-profit HACA subsidiary provides educational and other support services in support of HACA's mission to help families become self sufficient and achieve quality of life.
-With generous funding from corporate, philanthropic, and other charitable organizations, in 2017-18 Austin Pathways received about \$820,000 in monetary, gifts-in-kind, and equipment donations.
-Transit Empowerment Fund, Lola Wright Foundation, Texas Capital Bank, Moody Bank and ECG Foundation (Bank of America) provided cash funding; IBM Employee Charitable Contribution fund, Google and Dropbox Employee funds (via Benevity) have provided individual employee contributions.
-Additionally, almost 60 percent of HACA employees participate in an annual crowd funding campaign, Amplify Austin, bringing in more than \$50,000 in 2018 for scholarships and other supportive services.
-Austin Community College, the Austin Forum on Technology and Society, and a local tech firm provided the bulk of gifts-in-kind.
+Austin Pathways, a non-profit HACA subsidiary, provides educational and other support services in support of HACA's mission to help families become self sufficient and achieve quality of life.
+With generous funding from corporate, philanthropic, and other charitable organizations, Austin Pathways receives in monetary, gifts-in-kind, and equipment donations.
+Additionally, almost 60 percent of HACA employees participate in an annual crowd funding campaign, Amplify Austin, bringing in funds for scholarships and other supportive services.